 Parent Access and Payments

 Effective Fall 2014, a parent portal will be available for online payments through CashNet.
 Student authorization is required and must be submitted through the Account Balance app in MyUWF.
 The parent or authorized user will receive an email once authorized by the student.
+Instructions on setting up a Parent Pin.

 Parents or authorized users have access to make a payment and view payment history and the student’s account balance; this authorization does not allow access to financial aid, grades, or other online student information.
 For this type of access, please see the section related to FERPA.